Depending on the era, the baby name Abigail brings to mind a Biblical bride, a lady’s maid, ora sage font of wisdom.

-Thanks to Photoquilty and Emmy Jo for suggesting Abigail as our Name of the Day.
+Thanks to Photoquilty and Emmy Jo for suggesting our Baby Name of the Day.

 Abigail has her beginnings with the Hebrew Avigayil or Abhigayil.
 Avi means father, and gil means rejoice.
 They’re linked together in slightly different ways – father’s joy, my father rejoices and so on.
 The gist is this: Abigail is a daddy’s girl.

 In the Bible, Abigail is also a dutiful wife.
 She’s married to a wealthy scoundrel – Nabal – who manages to tick off David.
 David’s plotting revenge when Abigail shows up on his doorstep to ask for forgiveness.
 It works.
 David realizes his plans were sinful; Nabal dies of a heart attack; and Abigail ends up marrying husband #2, David, shortly after.

 The Old Testament character proves herself courageous and humble.
 The words she uses to persuade David are sometimes considered a prophecy – the Talmud considers her one of seven female prophets.
 But others suggest that she’s simply intelligent and able to understand the politics of her time.

 Like many an Old Testament name, the baby name Abigail was overlooked for centuries.
 Unlike many traditional favorites, there’s no saint Abigail or medieval princess by the name.

 You might expect the name to gain in use during the Protestant Reformation, like so many Old Testament choices.
 That’s true … but the story takes some unexpected turns.

 Martin Luther nailed his 95 Theses to the door of a church in Wittenberg in 1517.
 Protestant families embraced the name Abigail during the sixteenth century.
 Prior to that, it was used mainly by Jewish families.
 In fact, in Christopher Marlowe’s 1590 play The Jew of Malta, Abigail was the daughter.